Why Pakistan has some of the most polluted cities in the world | DW | 01.11.2021

 "PM2.5 concentration is currently 5.9 times above the WHO annual air quality guideline value," he told DW, adding: "The PM2.5 is generated by vehicles and factories, and also other seasonal factors such as stubble burning in winter months."

-Mome Saleem, an Islamabad-based environmentalist, said transportation and the usage of low-quality fuel are the biggest factors contributing to air pollution.
+Mome Saleem, an Islamabad-based environmentalist, said transportation and the widespread use of low-quality fuel are the biggest factors contributing to air pollution.

 Many vehicles in Pakistan still use a type of highly polluting sulphur-laden gas, compounding the problem of air pollution, according to a 2019 report by the UN's Food and Agriculture Organization.